St Albans, New Zealand

 St Albans is a large, inner-northern suburb of Christchurch, New Zealand, located directly north of the Christchurch Central Business District.
 It is the second largest suburb in the city by population (behind Halswell), with a population of 13,137 at the 2018 Census.
 The suburb falls within the Christchurch Central electorate and is represented by Duncan Webb, who has been the member of parliament since the 2017 general election.

-St Albans is one of the most diverse residential neighbourhoods in Christchurch, with a wide range of densities, architectural styles and housing ages throughout the suburb.
-It has everything from run-down high-density council-owned flats, to modern luxurious high-density flats and apartments; old mid-density workers cottages through to large low-density estates of various ages.
+Its population largely consists of European New Zealanders.
+St Albans contains two primary schools and three recreational parks.
+The suburb is one of the most diverse residential neighbourhoods in Christchurch, with a wide range of densities, architectural styles and housing ages throughout the suburb.
+It includes run-down high-density council-owned flats, modern luxurious high-density flats and apartments, old mid-density workers cottages, and large low-density estates of various ages.

 History

+The Māori were the first settlers in the area occupying modern-day Christchurch, the area was predominantly wetlands with patches of grasslands, the nearest permanent settlement was Puāri near Victoria Square, an important food-gathering place for local Māori.

-Originally a working-class settlement, St Albans was a separate borough from 1881 until 1903 when it became part of Christchurch City.
+Later, a working-class settlement, St Albans was a separate borough from 1881 until 1903 when it became part of Christchurch City.
 St Albans was named after George Dickinson's farm, which lay to the south of the St Albans Creek.
 He had called his farm St Albans in memory of his cousin Harriet Mellon, an actress, who had become the Duchess of St Albans.